shakasan/mesScripts/README.md

 Credits
 =======

-These scripts has been written by Francois B. (Makotosan / Shakasan)
+These scripts have been written by Francois B. (Makotosan / Shakasan)
 * Email : shakasan [at] sirenacorp.be
 * Website : https://sirenacorp.be/